Violence and Abuse in Rural America

 Confidentiality: Knowing your state's reporting requirements, sharing confidentiality requirements with your patients, and always seeing patients alone for part of every visit so that you can bring up relationship violence safely.

-Universal Education and Empowerment: Providing patients with information about how relationships affect health, and assuring the patient that they can share any concerns about their relationships with you.
+Universal Education and Empowerment: Whether or not a patient discloses abuse, providing patients with information about the impact of relationships on health and letting the patient know they can share their relationship concerns with you.

 Support: In the case of domestic violence disclosures, referring patients to local domestic/sexual violence partner agencies or national hotlines, and sharing health promotion strategies and a care plan that takes surviving abuse into consideration.